 What are online courses?

-Online courses are structured digital learning programs that allow people to study academic or practical subjects through the internet.
+They are structured learning programs delivered through the internet.

 Are online courses effective?

-Some are self-paced, while others include set timelines or live sessions.
+Some are self-paced, while others include scheduled sessions.

-Most online courses require a device with internet access, such as a computer, tablet, or smartphone.
+A device with internet access, such as a computer or smartphone.